anlowee/Computer-Organization-And-Design/ch 5/homework.md

 | half               | 1.5 + 7% * 100 = 8.5  | 1.5 + 7% * 12 + 3.5% * 100 = 5.84  | 1.5 + 7% * 28 + 1.5% * 100 = 4.96 |

 # 5.11
 As described in Section 5.7, virtual memory uses a page table to track the mapping of virtual addresses to physical addresses.
-Th is exercise shows how this table must be updated as addresses are accessed.
-Th e following data constitutes a stream of virtual addresses as seen on a system.
+This exercise shows how this table must be updated as addresses are accessed.
+The following data constitutes a stream of virtual addresses as seen on a system.
 Assume 4 KiB pages, a 4-entry fully associative TLB, and true LRU replacement.
 If pages must be brought in from disk, increment the next largest page number.
 ```
 4669, 2227, 13916, 34587, 48870, 12608, 49225
 ```